UTSCC09/project-pc-rater/README.md

 Mohammad Sajjad, Raz Ben Haim, Tirth Patel

 **Description:** \
 PCRater is a web application that provides a central platform for students to come and join forums for their courses.
 Users can join classes as students, TAs or even professors based on their assigned role in the class.
 As a result, the students will be able to figure out the answers to their questions and doubts, which will improve their success rate.
 Every course in every university will have its own specific forum where users can participate and interact with one another.
-The forum will also support an option for polls, notes, and public and private posts.
+The forum will also support an option for questions and polls.
 In addition, users can have follow-up discussions on every post on the app.
-That way, they can clarify anything that makes them uncertain about a question or a response from a course's instructor.
+That way, they can clarify anything that makes them uncertain about a question or a response from a course's instructor or any of their classmates.

 Users must create an account to create post on a course's forum.
 They will need to enter the necessary details, including their name, school, email, etc. Users must sign up or sign in to interact with our web app.

 All users who have an account can create posts, leave comments, upvote other posts and commments.
-However, users can only delete their comments and posts and no one else's.
-Also, users are able to edit and modify their posts and comments.
-Users can specify certain tags (for example: final exam, midterm, hw1, hw2, logistics).
+Also, users are able to edit and modify their posts.

 Professors will now be able to host virtual office hours and meetings with students by using the video call functinality of the class's forum.
-The virtual room will support audio (including mute and unmute) and video communication between multiple participants, drawing board, and a chat as well.
+The virtual room will support audio (including mute and unmute), video communication between multiple participants, screen sharing, drawing board, and a chat as well.

 **Beta Key Features (due on March 20th):**
 <ul>